kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/ldap/_index.md

                     name: ldapcredentials
                     namespace: gloo-system
       EOF
-      ```
+      {{< /highlight >}}

    {{% /tab %}}
    {{< /tabs >}}

 2. Edit the Virtual Service and reference the LDAP AuthConfig that you created.
+This setup configures the Virtual Service to use the `ldap` AuthConfig in the `gloo-system` namespace when authenticating requests to `/echo`.
    {{< highlight yaml "hl_lines=22-26" >}}
    {{< readfile file="guides/security/auth/extauth/ldap/vs-auth-ldap.sh" >}}
    {{< /highlight >}}

-   This configures the Virtual Service to use the `ldap` AuthConfig in the `gloo-system` namespace when authenticating requests to `/echo`.

 ## Step 4: Verify LDAP auth for your Virtual Service